US STOCKS-Wall Street supported by rise in cyclical stocks

 By Devik Jain and Shreyashi Sanyal

-Feb 19 (Reuters) - U.S. stocks gained on Friday, helped by a rise in economy-sensitive cyclical sectors, with the major Wall Street indexes on track to end the week on a dull note as investors rotated out of technology-related companies.
+Feb 19 (Reuters) - U.S. stocks gained on Friday, helped by a rise in economy-sensitive cyclical sectors, with the S&P 500 and the Nasdaq on track to end the week on a dull note as investors rotated out of technology-related companies.

-The S&P 500 technology .SPLRCT and communication services .SPLRCL sectors, housing high-value growth stocks, were among the smallest gainers in early trading, while financials .SPSY, industrials .SPLRCI, energy .SPNY and materials .SPLRCM rose more than 1%.
+Seven of the 11 major S&P sectors rose, with financials .SPSY, energy .SPNY, industrials .SPLRCI and materials .SPLRCM jumping more than 1%.

-Microsoft Corp MSFT.O, Facebook Inc FB.O and Netflix Inc NFLX.O fell between 0.5% and 1.0%, sticking to a trend seen for most parts of the week.
+Stay-at-home winners Microsoft Corp MSFT.O, Facebook Inc FB.O and Netflix Inc NFLX.O fell between 0.4% and 2.3%, sticking to a trend seen for most parts of the week.

+"Market sentiment is relatively positive and optimistic about the outlook for 2021," said Chris Zaccarelli, chief investment officer at Independent Advisor Alliance in Charlotte, North Carolina.

+"You see the cyclical trade in terms of the types of companies that will do better as the economy continues to improve, and as vaccines continue to be distributed across the country."

 "What we saw (this week) represents a market that is tired and may not do very much.
 So we are headed for some sort of a pullback, but I don't think we're there just yet," said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.

-Under Armour Inc UAA.N rose 2.8% after Oppenheimer upgraded the athleisure apparel maker's stock to "outperform".

-Advancing issues outnumbered decliners for a 2.88-to-1 ratio on the NYSE and a 3.01-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 2.79-to-1 ratio on the NYSE and a 3.51-to-1 ratio on the Nasdaq.

-The S&P index recorded 29 new 52-week highs and no new low, while the Nasdaq recorded 94 new highs and two new lows.
+The S&P index recorded 38 new 52-week highs and no new low, while the Nasdaq recorded 171 new highs and four new lows.

 (Reporting by Devik Jain and Shreyashi Sanyal in Bengaluru; Editing by Shounak Dasgupta)